-Everyone in the District, from students to staff, is encouraged to report instances of bullying and harassment immediately to Building Principals, Building Level Dignity Act Coordinators or the District Dignity Act Coordinator, Michele Bowman, Assistant Superintendent for Personnel and Professional Development.
+Everyone in the District, from students to staff, is encouraged to report instances of bullying and harassment immediately to Building Principals, Building Level Dignity Act Coordinators or the District Dignity Act Coordinator, Marissa Cannon, Director of Human Resources.

 Dignity Act Coordinators

 |Green Meadow||Maria Fontaine

 |Columbia||Audra Di Bacco

 SAFE SCHOOL HELPLINE